PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > This is [NAME], I am the Incident Commander for this call.

 This establishes to everyone on the call what your name is, and that you are now the commander.
-You should state "Incident Commander" and not "IC", as newcomers may not be familiar with the terminology yet.
+Identify yourself by name and state that you are the "Incident Commander" and not "IC", as newcomers may not be familiar with the terminology yet.
 The word "commander" makes it very clear that you're in charge.

 ### Start of Incident, IC Not Present
 If you are trained to be an IC and have joined a call, even if you aren't the IC on-call, you should do the following,